- Only people of the same gender wash the body.

 - Upper Body Lead positions at the head and shoulders.
 Lower Body Lead positions at the hips and legs.

-- Lift only 2–3 inches off the surface — just enough to slide horizontally.
+- Lift only 2–3 inches — just enough to slide horizontally.

 - The head and neck must be supported at all times.
 Never let the head fall back.